How To Enable SSH On FreeBSD - OSTechNix

 Sample output:

-The authenticity of host '192.168.225.27 (192.168.225.27)' can't be established.
-ECDSA key fingerprint is SHA256:BO3aI3fuRdpYDgoSohbYrMi/LH9wx9hAZNf0uQ64snI.
-Are you sure you want to continue connecting (yes/no)? yes Warning: Permanently added '192.168.225.27' (ECDSA) to the list of known hosts.
-Password for [email protected]: FreeBSD 12.0-RELEASE-p10 GENERIC Welcome to FreeBSD!
+FreeBSD 12.2-RELEASE r366954 GENERIC Welcome to FreeBSD!
 Release Notes, Errata: https://www.FreeBSD.org/releases/ Security Advisories: https://www.FreeBSD.org/security/ FreeBSD Handbook: https://www.FreeBSD.org/handbook/ FreeBSD FAQ: https://www.FreeBSD.org/faq/ Questions List: https://lists.FreeBSD.org/mailman/listinfo/freebsd-questions/ FreeBSD Forums: https://forums.FreeBSD.org/ Documents installed with the system are in the /usr/local/share/doc/freebsd/ directory, or can be installed later with: pkg install en-freebsd-doc For other languages, replace "en" with a language code like de or fr.
 Show the version of FreeBSD installed: freebsd-version ; uname -a Please include that output and any error messages when posting questions.
 Introduction to manual pages: man man FreeBSD directory layout: man hier Edit /etc/motd to change this login announcement.
-To see the last time that you logged in, use lastlogin(8). -- Dru <[email protected]> $
+Forget how to spell a word or a variation of a word?
+Use look portion_of_word_you_know -- Dru <[email protected]> [email protected]:~ $

-Enable SSH Root Access
+Enable SSH Root access in FreeBSD

 By default, SSH root login is disabled for security purposes on FreeBSD.
-So, you can’t access your FreeBSD server via SSH as root user.
-It is strongly recommended to leave SSH root login disabled and use a non-privileged user and allow SSH access to that user as described aove.
-However, you can change this behavior and allow SSH access to the root user if you really want to.
+So, you can't access your FreeBSD server via SSH as root user.
+It is strongly recommended to leave SSH root login disabled and use a non-privileged user and allow SSH access to that user as described above.

+If you still want to allow SSH access to the root user for any reason, do the following.

 Edit /etc/ssh/sshd_config file: